Mira Furlan: Acting

 Furlan was a member of the Croatian National Theatre in Zagreb and frequently appeared in Yugoslav television and films.
 She played Ankica Vidmar in the film When Father Was Away on Business, which won the Palme d'Or at the 1985 Cannes Film Festival and was nominated for the Academy Award for Best Foreign Language Film.
 In the late 1980s, she performed in theater productions in both Zagreb and Belgrade.

 Furlan became a member of the Actors Studio in 1992 after moving to New York City to flee turmoil in Yugoslavia.
 Later that year, her theater contacts in the U.S. helped her get the necessary work permits to perform with the Indiana Repertory Theatre as the lead role in Yerma.

 She appeared on the stage in New York City and Los Angeles.
 She played the central ensemble role of Minbari Ambassador Delenn for all five seasons of Babylon 5, and some of the associated TV movies.
 Between 2004 and 2010 she played the recurring role of Danielle Rousseau on Lost.
 In 2009, she appeared on an episode of NCIS, titled "South By Southwest".

 In 2002, she returned to Croatia after eleven years to take the lead role in Rade Šerbedžija's Ulysses Theatre Company's production of Euripides' Medea.

 Singing

-In the 1980s, Furlan briefly appeared as singer for Le Cinema, a spin-off from the rock band Film.
+In the 1980s, Furlan briefly appeared as singer for Le Cinema, a spin-off from the rock band, Film.
+She was also featured as a vocalist on two tracks on the 1983 album, "Nevino srce" ("Innocent Heart") by Slovenian rock band, Buldožer.
 In 1998, she released an album, Songs From Movies That Have Never Been Made.

-Furlan also sang in the band The be five, which produced a single album in 1998, Trying to forget.
+Furlan also sang in the band, The Be Five, which produced a single album in 1998, Trying to Forget.

 Writing

 Furlan wrote the play Until Death Do Us Part (Dok nas smrt ne razdvoji), which is set in 1970s Zagreb.
 A collection of her columns in the now-defunct Croatian magazine Feral Tribune was published as the book Totalna rasprodaja in 2010.
+Furlan chose to write her autobiography in English: Love Me More than Anything in the World: Stories about Belonging.
+The book is not only a self-portrait of the actress, but also a picture of the disintegration of the Yugoslavian country and its moral values.